lucasjellema/tech-radar-prototype2/development-log.md

   when calculating a position for a blip - work within segment boundaries (this should save on a lot of calculations)

+## April 21st
+- retain relative position in segment for dragged/dropped blips (expand/contract as sectors & rings are shown and hidden)

 ## April 20th
 - derive discrete properties (and properties with allowable values) to filter against (in tag filter) dynamically (instead of hard coded)
 - drill down (and up) on segment